unicode-org/icu4x/ffi/diplomat/cpp/docs/source/datetime_formatter_ffi.rst

     .. cpp:function:: diplomat::result<std::string, ICU4XError> format_time(const ICU4XTime& value) const

         Formats a :cpp:class:`ICU4XTime` to a string.

         See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeFormatter.html#method.format_to_write>`__ for more information.

-    .. cpp:function:: template<typename W> diplomat::result<std::monostate, ICU4XError> format_gregorian_datetime_to_writeable(const ICU4XGregorianDateTime& value, W& write) const

-        Formats the time portion of a :cpp:class:`ICU4XGregorianDateTime` to a string.

-        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeFormatter.html#method.format_to_write>`__ for more information.

-    .. cpp:function:: diplomat::result<std::string, ICU4XError> format_gregorian_datetime(const ICU4XGregorianDateTime& value) const

-        Formats the time portion of a :cpp:class:`ICU4XGregorianDateTime` to a string.

-        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeFormatter.html#method.format_to_write>`__ for more information.